February 20, 2017

 WIDE LEG CROP vs KAMM PANT

 Here is a side by side comparison of the Wide Leg Crop and the Kamm Pant.
 I’m wearing the exact same boots and shirt and both images were taken minutes apart on the same day.
 No different filter tricks or edits either!
-I have a size 4 in both pants and had the waist taken in by my tailor 1.5 in on both as well.
+I’m wearing a size 4 in both pants shown below (please see a sizing update for both) and had the waist taken in by my tailor 1.5 in on both as well.
 The inseam is also stock length on both.

 So let’s take a closer look at the facts and compare shall we?

 WIDE LEG CROP PANT FACTS: